tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Since I am using MRI, I am seeing `RubyThreadLocalVar` and not `JavaThreadLocalVar`.

-I mention this because there are a few times where I will be referencing the gem's MRI implementation.
+I mention this because there may be other instances where references are for the gem's MRI implementation.

 ## Our first (or third) thread